 I am a graduate student in the Music department at Goldsmiths University of London.
-My doctoral research is centred around articulations of identity amongst ukulele players, both alone and in a group/community context, and will draw particularly from intersectional theory, taking into account overlapping issues of identity including gender, race, class, sexuality and dis/ability.
+My doctoral research is centred around articulations of identity amongst ukulele players in both online and offline communities, and draws particularly from intersectional theory.
 My research is funded by the CHASE consortium.

 MA in Music (Popular Music Research) (Distinction)

-I was the sole lecturer for the Masters course, New Directions in Popular Music, which varied between discussion seminars and more formally-structured lectures.
-I am currently acting as first marker for final coursework projects.
+I was the sole lecturer for the Masters course, New Directions in Popular Music, which varied between discussion seminars and more formally-structured lectures, and acted as first marker for final coursework projects.